Skip to main content

 Specialization

-Work and Organizations; Work Hours and Schedules; Work and Family; Stratification/Inequality
+Work and Organizations; Work Hours and Schedules; Work and Family; Gig work; Stratification/Inequality

 Much of my research examines two questions: What do workers want from their jobs? and To what extent do workers get what they want?
-I am particularly interested in the extent to which employees can arrange their work schedules to accommodate their lives outside of work.
+I am particularly interested in the extent to which employees can arrange their work schedules to accommodate their personal and family lives outside of work.
 The modern labor market produces both over-employment and under-employment, schedules that vary wildly, and inflexible schedules.
-Workers also vary greatly in the amount of input they have when determining their work schedules.
-I am currently working with a small team of graduate students to collect data from people who take part in the "gig economy."
-We will examine the different types of paid work they do, their weekly work schedules, and how those schedules are related to a number of work-family outcomes.
+Workers also vary greatly in the control they have over their work schedules and in the risks and benefits they get from work.
+I am currently working on a project that examines how gender and race inequality persist on gig microtask platforms (like Amazon Mechanical Turk and Prolific) even though worker identities are hidden.